Frequently Asked Questions

 Will I be awarded a degree, diploma, or certificate?
 TOP

 The Saylor Foundation is not an accredited institution and therefore cannot confer degrees.
-However, you will be able to download a certificate of completion after you pass each course’s final exam.
+However, you will be able to download a certificate of completion after you pass each course’s final exam (a passing score is 70% or higher).

 You may be able to obtain college credit using Saylor.org materials.
 Learn about our college credit pathways here.